 THANKS FOR POPPING IN

 Poetry is better when shared!
-Feel free to comment or share your clipped verse poem below (scroll way down past).
+Feel free to comment or share your clipped verse poem below (scroll way down).

 For those of you who would like to share or comment anonymously, I’ve created settings to allow you to do so.
 Simply reply without signing into your WordPress account.